Data File Formats¶

 Time¶

-Spark implicitly interprets timestamps in the time zone of the current SQL session and converts them to UTC when writing dataframes to Parquet.
+Spark automatically interprets timestamps in the current SQL session’s time zone and converts them to UTC when writing

 Time Formats¶